Let’s face it, cholesterol usually gets a lot of bad press. Most people don’t know much about cholesterol, except that they don’t want it!

 Cholesterol Blood Test

 A Cholesterol Blood Test (also called a lipid test or lipid panel test) is a simple blood test that analyses the amount of fat content in your body.
 In some cases, you may have to have a Cholesterol Fasting Test which requires fasting for 12 hours before the blood test.
-Intrigue Lifestyle offers cholesterol testing in Longfield as well as our other pharmacy locations in London.
+Intrigue Health offers cholesterol testing in Longfield as well as our other pharmacy locations in London.

 Types of Cholesterol